California State University-Los Angeles ROI Analysis

 ROI Analysis

-One year after graduation, the median earnings for California State University-Los Angeles graduates is $37,248.
-The median debt for graduates is $13,000.
-In-state tuition costs $6,813 per year.
-Twenty point four percent of students receive financial aid.
+One year after graduation, the median earnings for California State University-Los Angeles graduates are $37,248.
+The median debt is $13,000.
+The average in-state tuition is $6,813.
+The debt-to-income ratio is approximately 0.35.

 Generated from College Scorecard & IPEDS data